top of page

 c.
 It was a brass pole with a representation of a snake.

-The Nehushtan healed the Israelites who were bitten by poisonous snakes of the desert
+The Nehushtan healed the Israelites when bitten by poisonous snakes in the desert.

 a.
 Red Sea.